mbj/aequitas/README.md

 # DEAD DEVELOPMENT

-This library was renamed to `vangurad` see https://github.com/mbj/vanguard for the future.
+This library was renamed to `vanguard` see https://github.com/mbj/vanguard for the future.